EdgeJay/d3hiring-nodejs-api-assessment/README.md

 The repo is structured to be managed by [lerna.js](https://lerna.js.org/).

 Server-side related code are to be kept in `server` package, while client-side related code are to be kept in `client` package.
 Shared code can be stored under `common` package, that is an internal package and should not be published.

+## Known issues

+### ESM module loader is experimental

+When server app is initialised, the following message will appear:

+`(node:35224) ExperimentalWarning: The ESM module loader is experimental.`

+This message appears since the server app is developed as an ESM module, and running/loading of ESM modules are still part of experimental features.
+It should go away once ESM is part of Node.js stable release.